farshidtz/edgex-demos-wiki/Ambient-Sensing.md

 ## Overview

 The demo involves setting up EdgeX to collect ambient sensing measurements from an MQTT broker.
+It will showcase the following aspects of EdgeX:
+- Deployment using Snaps, allowing automatic updates out of the box
+- Devices (sensors) and their resources (sensor measurement classes) added to EdgeX's Metadata store
+- Sensor measurements ingested into EdgeX, for storage and further processing

+Required hardware:
+- Raspberry Pi 4 or another arm64/amd64 computer
+- DHT22/DHT11 temperature and humidity sensor modules

+We use the following:
+- Raspberry Pi 4 running arm64 Ubuntu Core (hostname: `jupiter.local`)
+- Raspberry Pi Zero W running armhf Raspberry Pi OS (hostname: `pluto.local`)
+- DHT22 sensor connected to the Raspberry Pi Zero W

+To interact with the APIs, we use the [HTTPie HTTP Client](https://snapcraft.io/httpie) which provides the `http` command.
+It is easy to use, prints pretty JSON output, and is available as a Snap!
+You can use any other HTTP client.

 1. Install the platform

-The [platform snap](https://snapcraft.io/edgexfoundry), called `edgexfoundry`, contains the core and several other components.
+The [EdgeX platform snap](https://snapcraft.io/edgexfoundry), called `edgexfoundry`, contains the core and several other components.
 To install the latest stable:
 ```bash
 sudo snap install edgexfoundry
 ```